tmartin-m/datafun-04-notebooks/README.md

 ---

 ## Part 3: Work on the Project Over Time
-Go to [🔵 Repeatable Workflow (3 of 3)](03-repeatable-workflow/REPEATABLE-WORKFLOW.md) for ongoing project development.
+Go to [🔵 Repeatable Workflow](03-repeatable-workflow/REPEATABLE-WORKFLOW.md) for ongoing project development.

 This section provides the **repeatable steps** for working on Python projects.
 These steps are typically followed whenever we make changes to a project.
 The workflow includes: